thirmprotocol/Documentation/content/en/Contract/expansion.md

 ---
 title: Expansion
-position: 7
-category: 'MODULES'
+category: 'Contract'
 ---

-Expansion Module is a smart contract responsible for infalting the THIRM TOKEN supply.
+Expansion Module is a smart contract responsible for infalting the THIRM TOKEN Supply by 8.64 Tokens Per Day.

-## Rules

-- Funds goes to Thirm Tresury.
-- Max 17.5 THIRM Infaltion Per Day (reduces over time).

 ## Usage